IGSN/igsn.github.io/organisation.md

 *Simplified system architecture of the IGSN registration.*

-Clients register samples together with metadata through their Allocating Agents.
-The Allocating Agents registers the IGSN at the IGSN Registration Agency and keeps a catalogue of all samples registered through by this agent.
+Clients register samples together with metadata through their IGSN Agents.
+The IGSN Agents registers the IGSN at the IGSN Registration Agency and keeps a catalogue of all samples registered through by this agent.
 The catalogues of registered samples are harvested and compiled into metadata portals to make samples searchable and accessible.